Wimbledon ban 'complete discrimination and illogical', says Russia's Rublev

 'The reasons they (Wimbledon) gave us had no sense, they were illogical,' said Rublev on the sidelines of the Belgrade ATP event.

-Belgrade: World number eight Andrey Rublev blasted Wimbledon's ban on Russian and Belarusian players as "complete discrimination" on Thursday and suggested organisers should instead donate tournament prize money to the victims of the conflict.
+Belgrade: World number eight Andrey Rublev blasted Wimbledon's ban on Russian and Belarusian players as "complete discrimination" on Thursday while Belarus officials said the decision will only "incite hatred" and threatened legal action to have the sanction overturned.

 "The reasons they (Wimbledon) gave us had no sense, they were illogical," said Rublev on the sidelines of the Belgrade ATP event.